AmberJ15/wta/research/notes.md

    + Mobile site features a sliding panel menu that can only be acessed at the top of the page.
  + H&R Block
    + Modular grid structure, use of squares.
-   + Absolutely positioned header bar.
+   + Fixed position header nav bar.
    + Mobile site features a sliding panel menu that can be accesed from the header bar.

-~Janet & Ken
+~Janet and Ken